We all know that you don’t need a rooster to get an egg, right? Our hens will lay an egg daily with or without any assistance from the male sex.

 He will use his claws to get a steady grip on her – this is where most injuries to hens occur.
-Her sides can be ripped by claws or long spurs causing some skin to be torn up.
+Her sides can be ripped by claws or long spurs, causing some skin to be torn up.

 The Best Hen Saddle

 The mated hen will shake out her feathers and go about her business as if nothing happened – so much for love.

 Chicken Reproductive Anatomy

 The rooster has two working testes which are located in his abdomen very near to the kidneys.

 He has something called a papilla inside his cloaca.
 The papilla is a tiny ‘bump’ on the cloacal wall.

 A hen is born with two ovaries, but the right one usually atrophies and dies, so the left ovary is the one that will carry all the eggs a hen will ever lay and then some!

-For an in depth look at chicken reproductive anatomy, see our article.
+For an in-depth look at chicken reproductive anatomy, see our article.

-Sperm from the rooster is deposited in the hens’ cloacal area and migrates up into the vagina where it can rest in ‘pockets’ in the wall.
+Sperm from the rooster is deposited in the hens’ cloacal area and migrates up into the vagina, where it can rest in ‘pockets’ in the wall.

-However sperm intent on fertilizing, travel on up into the area of the oviduct known as the infundibulum to ensure success.
+However, sperm intent on fertilizing travel on up into the area of the oviduct known as the infundibulum to ensure success.

-Once the rooster DNA is delivered to the hens DNA in the germinal disc, they fuse together and become a zygote (fertilized seed).
+Once the rooster DNA is delivered to the hen DNA in the germinal disc, they fuse and become a zygote (fertilized seed).

 If our hen is interested in being a mother, she will now find herself a nesting place that is quiet and dark.